campaignmonitor/shell/docs/README.md

-# Shell's Docs
+# Docs

-Still being worked on, in the meantime here are some quick and dirty
+Still being worked on, in the meantime here are some quick instructions:
-instructions:

 - `cd docs`